johnwesonga/wbdata/README.md

 # wbdata #

-World Bank open data API for Go
+World Bank Open data API for Go

 Find and request information from the
-World Bank's various databases
+World Bank Open Data API.

 ## Usage ##